 Read more about our expert – Michelle Seitzer

 Grandparents are providing care – in terms of time and money – across a continuum that includes adult children, grandchildren and aging parents.
 And they do so at the risk of their own health and often their retirement savings – regardless of socioeconomic status.
 It’s pretty scary when you think about the pressure this will put on this generation to continue to generate income long into their 70’s.
-Many actuaries believe that government estimates of those who will relay solely on Social Security is grossly underestimated.
+Many actuaries believe that government estimates of those who will rely solely on Social Security is grossly underestimated.
 Talk about a delicate balance!
 Lori will talk about the implications and what grandparents can do to take control and achieve balance.

 Read more about our expert – Lori Bitter